 When practiced at home, validation of emotions has the potential to contain the child in the short term, strengthen the parent-child relationship, and foster healthy levels of emotional expression by the child.

 Below are four photos which include links to resources.
 The first reflects the importance of emotions in human experience.
 The second explains how to be empathic with others.
 The third discusses how parents can validate their child's emotions.
-Finally, the fourth is a video about severe anxiety in children and resources available for treating severe anxiety.
+The fourth explains how important it is for parents to refrain from making invalidating comments.
+The fifth is a video about severe anxiety in children and resources available for treating severe anxiety.
 Click on each photo to deepen your learning about emotions.

 SHAPING BEHAVIOR AND FOSTERING GROWTH

 Knowledge is power.
 It is my perspective that all parents could benefit from learning about behaviorism.

 It is important for parents to understand the role of reinforcement in maintaining or changing behaviors (e.g., avoidant behaviors, rituals, aggression).

 You will find three resources below regarding behaviorism.
 The first explains the role of behaviorism in Psychology.
 The second teaches basic skills of positive and negative reinforcement.
 The third shares current research regarding reinforcement of effort (or process) versus traits (or outcomes).
 Click on each of the below photos to learn about behaviorism, behavioral techniques, and the importance of reinforcing effort/process via behavioral techniques.

 SPOTLIGHT ON CULTURE OF PARENTAL PERMISSIVENESS

 Click on th following photo to access a book that may be especially important for parents whose children share thoughts of entitlement, express unkindness towards parents, display rigidity and a lack of flexibility, and show an overall lack of respect or appreciation in the home environment.